nsoperations/Carthage/README.md

 ## Change Log

+### 0.46.0+nsoperations

+- Added support for frameworks built with module stability in combination binary caching

 ### 0.45.1+nsoperations

 - Fixed bug with `--dependencies-hash` where the hash would not be stored in the version file if the flag was not supplied.